frankschae/academic-kickstart/content/post/GSOC-2020/index.md

 ## Future work

-There is still a lot that we'd like to do, among others:
+There is still a lot that we'd like to do, e.g.,

 * Writing up more docs and examples
-* Implementing drift-implicit weak stochastic Runge-Kutta solver
+* Implementing drift-implicit weak stochastic Runge-Kutta solvers
 * Finishing the SDE adjoints for the Ito sense
 * Implementing a virtual Brownian tree to store the noise processes in O(1) memory
 * Setting up an OptimalControl library that allows for easy usage of the new tools within a symbolic interface
 * Benchmarking of the new solvers and adjoints

-Contributors, suggestions & comments are always welcome!
+Contributions, suggestions & comments are always welcome!
 You might like to join our slac channels #diffeq-bridged and #neuralsde to get in touch.

 ## Acknowledgement